 I’m blonde.
 I’m from Yorkshire.
 I’m disabled.
-By any stereotype I should be so lacking in intelligence as to effectually be brain-dead.
+By any stereotype I should be lacking in intelligence.
 However, considering that I have a degree I would hope that the opposite is the case; if not, I have wasted far too much money to bear thinking about.
 Despite the evidence that I am, in fact, an intelligent life form, many people see that I am sat down on some wheels and assume that this somehow drains the knowledge from my brain.
 I don’t know how or why this assumption has come to be, but it has, and it’s as annoying as a mosquito with a vuvuzela up its backside.

 The surgery was performed successfully, or so they thought, until the pains returned a few days after having the operation.
 Several scans later they found one last little blighter wedged in the bile duct, and an endoscopy was performed to remove it.
 My stay in hospital was longer this time, allowing me to develop a system for getting doctors to treat me as an equal; I read “intelligent” books including “On the Origin of the Species” by Charles Darwin and “The Double Helix” by Dr J. Watson, and also kept a puzzle book by the side of the uncomfortable bed.
 The change in the doctor’s attitudes towards me was remarkable, but as soon as I got back into my wheelchair the original treatment resumed.
 Had I had the energy at the time I would have taken great delight in sitting in my wheelchair all day while reading one of those books just to confuse them.